f4bD3v/gefcom2014-epfl/README.md

 gefcom2014-epfl
 ===============

-Energy Load and Price Prediction for GEFCOM14
+Attempt at Energy Load (and Price) Prediction for GEFCOM14